 This basic division between stocks and bonds is incredibly important.
 At this level, you can already start to think about how you are balancing risk and return.

 The ability to systematically balance your risk and return is the main advantage of an asset allocation strategy.
-You get to choose the combination of risk and return that is best suited for you and allows you to reach your goals whether that is savings for retirement or making sure your money lasts throughout retirement.
+You get to choose the combination of risk and return that is best suited for you and allows you to reach your goals whether that is saving for retirement or making sure your money lasts throughout retirement.

 Let’s see how this works by comparing two different asset allocations.